DigitalPublishingToolkit/Money-Lab-Reader/docs/5_2-odwyer.md

     Ethnography of Infrastructure’, *American Behavioral Scientist* 43.3 (1999): 382.

-[^15]: Andrejevic, ‘Surveillance in the Digital Enclosure’, 2007, p.
+[^15]: Mark Andrejevic, ‘Surveillance in the Digital Enclosure’, 2007, p.
     304.

 [^16]: David Harvey, ‘Labor, Capital, and Class Struggle Around the